Money BasicsInvesting

 High-risk investments refer to stocks, hedge funds, and equity funds.
 They come with a high potential risk of loss, but the returns are rewarding when held over the long term.

-The price of high-risk investments is typically influenced by the performance of the corporation it is tied to.
-Factors such as company management, earnings, and related news affect the company's stock price, making them risky due fluctuation and volatility.
 The silver lining is that if the performance of the fund's holdings is stellar, they produce long-term gains that make them incredibly appealing.
-Their yield potential gives you the best chance to beat inflation over long periods, making them an essential part of a great retirement portfolio.
+Their yield potential gives you the best chance to beat inflation over long periods, making them an essential part of a good retirement portfolio.

 The Metro Equity Fund is designed for maximum growth potential.
-It lets you invest in diversified and fundamentally sound equities listed in the stock exchange so you can yield higher returns.
+It lets you invest in diversified and fundamentally sound equities listed in the stock exchange, so you can yield higher returns.

-Benefits of investing early for retirement
+The benefits of investing early for retirement

 No matter which types of investments you choose, one piece of sage advice remains: start early.
-It gives your investments more time to grow.
+It gives your investments more time to grow even if you start small.
 This allows you to take advantage of the power of compound interest.
-Compound interest is when earlier investment returns start earning their own returns, which then earn even more money in the future, snowballing over time.

 Investing towards your retirement early provides you with the following benefits: